tukannis/hello-world/README.md

 This is my new testing repo.

-I am new to GitHub, and for now trying things out...
+I am new to GitHub, and for now just trying things out...